Sam Wainwright: International career

 He received his first call-up to the senior Wales side in June 2022, when he was added to the squad for the summer tour to South Africa in place of the injured Leon Brown.
 Wainwright came off the bench in the second test to make his debut, with Wales winning for the first time on South African soil.

+Wainwright was selected in the Wales squad for the 2022 end-of-year rugby union internationals, and came off the bench against Georgia.

 Personal life

 As a child, Sam Wainwright attended Prestatyn High School before attending Coleg Llandrillo.